Return to blog

 1. Stripped it back

-They threw out over 80% of the functions, stripped it right back to solve their two biggest frustrations: finding opportunities and applying for opportunities.
+They threw out over 80% of the functions, stripped it back to solve their two biggest frustrations: finding opportunities and applying for them.

 They only want to see opportunities that they can actually apply for.